by Freya Vajra

 Beyond abuse, beyond trauma and hurt and lies, the gift of (transformed) victimisation is LOVE.

 Freya Vajra is women’s conscious sexuality coach who is passionate about freedom.
-She started her spiritual path with yoga at 14 and has studied all kind of healing, coaching and spiritual practices and modalities since getting serious about her journey at 18 (she’s now 32).
-She has studied Neo and Classical Tantra in India, East Asia, the U.S and Australia.
-She has taught internationally including Australia, Asia and the U.S. You can work with her privately or join one of her online courses by visiting Fierce Mystic.
+She started her spiritual path with yoga at 14 and has studied many kinds of healing, coaching and spiritual practices and modalities since getting serious about her journey at 18.
+She has studied Neo and Classical Tantra in India, East Asia, the U.S. and Australia.
+She has taught internationally including Australia, Asia and the U.S.